 We all met Jules for the first time for dinner at a steakhouse in downtown Toronto (the location must have been chosen by our manager, because Jules was—and is—a vegetarian).
 It was a fun and funny meeting, and afterwards, Jules suggested he and I go for a walk.
 We went over to Yonge Street and visited Sam the Record Man, then A&A Records.
 In the window of Sam’s was “Everything’s Different Now,” the (fantastic) album by ‘Til Tuesday, which contains the Aimee Mann song “J for Jules,” written about the guy I was walking with.
 In his Eeyore-like way, Jules muttered, “You heard that yet?”
 I remember feeling embarrassed; Jules and Aimee had been the pop-music “it” couple for a year or so, and then something happened.
 I didn’t know if she’d dumped him or vice-versa.
 I just kinda shrugged, embarrassed, and he laughed.
 (It’s a really good song, by the way.)

 Danny, Jules and I started writing in early April 1989 at my old apartment at 545 Sherbourne Street in Toronto (we wrote “If I Could Be There,” which ended up on the album, and “The One That Got Away,” which didn’t) and then convened a couple of weeks later at the Shear place in Northampton, Massachusetts, the three of us writing every day, having a blast.
 Jules has an odd, absurd, and totally engaging sense of humour.
 He’s very intelligent and mostly fun to hang around with, telling great stories.
-(This was around the time that Jules created the “Unplugged” series for MTV; he was the host of the show for its first season, and then, when guest Don Henley told the producers he didn’t want a host, MTV decided it’d be cheaper to just let Jules go.
+(This was around the time that Jules created the “Unplugged” series for VH-1; he was the host of the show for its first season, and then, when guest Don Henley told the producers he didn’t want a host, MTV decided it’d be cheaper to just let Jules go.
 Shitty: the guy creates a show that changes the music business, revitalizing the record industry in a short time, and the network turfs him.)
 The work we did was good, too.
 In two weeks, he and Danny and I came up with ten more songs, Jules supplying some of the greatest lyrics I’ve had the pleasure of singing, and Danny and I contributing some really good words of our own, and all of us writing the music together.
 The whole experience upped our game considerably—which continues, for me, to this day: I always want my lyrics to say something meaningful (to me), and to say it well.
+I have said that a mini-Jules Shear sits on my shoulder when I’m writing songs, urging (or shaming) me into writing better words.

-Capitol was pleased, and wanted us to go back and write some more with Jules.
-This time, Matthew would join us, too.
-So the three of us headed back to Northampton.
-At the Toronto airport, Matthew was detained for talking back to a US Customs and Immigration officer, and he missed our flight, possibly because of a full-body search.
+Capitol was pleased with the results, but as people who seemed to wanted us to go back and write some more with Jules.
+This time, Matthew would join us, too, so the three of us headed back to Northampton.
+At the Toronto Island airport, Matthew—having a problem with authority, I guess—was detained for talking back to a US Customs and Immigration officer, and he missed our flight, possibly because of a full-body search (I don’t remember, but I bet Matt does).
 By the time we picked Matt up at the Hartford airport later that night, Jules and Danny and I had written “’Til the Fever Breaks”, the song that was to become the first hit single from our next album.

 Recording in Mississauga, Mixing in New Yawk!